gsouza2001/datacleaningassign/README.md

 source(run_analysis.R)

-This will create a file named "dat.csv" in your working directory.
-This .csv file is a tidy data set containing the following columns: "subject", "activity", and then 66 columns (for each of the measurements that we were asked to include in the file).
+This will create a file named "dat.txt" in your working directory.
+This "dat.txt" file is a tidy data set containing the following columns: "subject", "activity", and then 66 columns (for each of the measurements that we were asked to include in the file).
 All column names are in lower case letters, and do not contain any spaces or special characters, and are indicative of the measurement name.
 For example, column 3 name is:

 tbodyaccmeanx